 Lying To Avoid Others’ Reactions

 Another reason alcoholics lie is to avoid negative reactions from others.
 For instance, if parents, siblings or significant others have expressed concern over alcohol use, the alcoholic may want to avoid further upsetting or worrying these people.
 The person may start lying in order to protect others.
 They may say they haven’t been drinking, or they may minimize the extent of their alcohol abuse to make others feel less concerned.
-Alcoholics may also be ashamed of their alcohol abuse, which can lead them to lie about how much they have been drinking.
+Alcoholics may also be ashamed2 of their alcohol abuse, which can lead them to lie about how much they have been drinking.

 Lying To Avoid Arguments

-Research suggests that alcohol abuse is distressing for the family of the alcoholic, and this distress could potentially lead to arguments.
+Research3 suggests that alcohol abuse is distressing for the family of the alcoholic, and this distress could potentially lead to arguments.
 For example, a wife who finds her husband drinking may argue with him about the effect he is having on the family.
 Over time, this can be quite upsetting for the alcoholic, so they may begin lying to avoid conflict.

 Lying To Avoid Their Problems

-Alcohol abuse is highly correlated with co-occurring mental health conditions, such as depression.
+Alcohol abuse is highly correlated with co-occurring mental health conditions, such as depression4.
 In many cases, an alcoholic may be abusing alcohol in order to cope with symptoms of depression or another mental or emotional concern.
 If a person is not yet ready to address their emotional pain, they may lie about their drinking so they do not have to address the underlying problem.